The-Lab-LaBella/Wild_Yeast_Summer_2025/README.md

 - No eating or drinking is allowed in the lab
 - Do not wear lab coats, gloves, or any other protective equipment outside of the lab
 - Use protective equipment (PPE) where required
-- Follow all of the guidelines in the lab and institution biosafety, laboratory biosafety and enviornmental health and safety (EHS) protocols
+- Follow all of the guidelines in the lab and institution biosafety, laboratory biosafety and environmental health and safety (EHS) protocols

 &nbsp;
 &nbsp;